Should you agree to install customer supplied parts at your auto shop?

 A little-known fact about customer supplied parts is that they don’t save the client as much money as they believe.

 RPM Training owner, Murray Voth, has over 15 years of experience in the auto repair sector.
-During his time as an Automotive Shop Management Trainer, Mr. Voth has helped 100s of auto repair shops.
+During his time as an Automotive Shop Management Trainer, Voth has helped hundreds of auto repair shops.
 He says that neither vehicle owners nor repair shops win when a customer brings in their own parts.

 In the following video, Murray Voth recounts the time when he realized how much money he lost by accepting an order involving customer supplied parts: